 "Speaking of," she segues, ignoring his years old complaint, "what time did you say everyone is coming?"

 "Alexis and Matt are having breakfast with his parents at eight so they should be here around ten-thirty.
 I told our parents to get here about the same time."
 He squeezes her ankle, watching as she lifts the baby, switching to the other side.
-The hat that Alexis had brought over about a week before she was born - pink with little bunny ears poking out of the top - falls off and he scoops it up, wiggles it back down over her head.
+The hat that Alexis had brought over about a week before she was born - pink with little bunny ears that stick straight up - falls off and he scoops it up, wiggles it back down over her head.
 "I figured we could open presents first and then have lunch around noon.
 That good?"

 "Yeah.
 Hannah should sleep through the presents if we do it that way."